5 Questions to Ask HR About Parental Leave in Central Virginia

 4) Return to work accommodations.

 The world of breastfeeding is fraught.
-The world of pumping at work is tear-inducing (please raise your hand if you ever pumped in a closet beside industrial cleaners during your lunch break - *raises hand).
-Even the most accommodating supervisors have a limit to what they can (or have to) provide, and “time” is something you’re going to have find yourself, a lot of times.
+The world of pumping at work is the absolute worst.
+(Please raise your hand if you ever pumped in a literal broom closet beside industrial cleaners during your lunch break - *raises hand*.)
+Even the most accommodating supervisors have a limit to what they can (or have to) provide, and “time” is something you’re going to have to find yourself, a lot of times.
 It’s a real, stressful part of returning to work.
 Not to mention the stress of what happens if you miss a pump and don’t have enough for your baby for tomorrow.
 Or what happens to your body if you miss a pump.
 It is doable, though, in a lot of cases.
 You will need to advocate for yourself and practice holding boundaries (“sorry, I have a hard stop at 3pm” “No, I cannot move my pump session to accommodate that meeting.”).
 You can do it.

 You may not want to ask this.
 Or maybe you do.
 Maybe there’s a secret society at your place of employment that is ready to walk out in protest, and they just need you to help hold the banner.